 Performance & safety tips

-This is the short sample used on your homepage’s Minified SVG tab:
+This is the short sample shown on the homepage's Minified SVG tab:

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24"><path fill="none" stroke="currentColor" stroke-width="1" stroke-linecap="round" stroke-linejoin="round" d="M2.5 9C2.5 2.5 10 3 12 7.5C14 3 21.5 2.5 21.5 9C21.5 15.4 12 21.5 12 21.5C12 21.5 2.5 15.6 2.5 9z"/></svg>